 Most ACDS committees have a three year term commitment and meet virtually by conference call several times a year.
-Committee terms will begin in March 2020, following the ACDS Annual Meeting.
+Committee terms will begin, following the ACDS Annual Meeting each year.

 Interested in becoming more involved?
 Submit the committee interest form below.

 Please contact email@example.com or call (414) 918-9805 with any questions.

 The Annual Meeting Committee is responsible for determining speakers, content and other programming details for the annual meeting.
 This includes oversight of the abstract submission process, reviewing submissions and making appropriate notifications.

 The Bylaws and Administrative Regulations Committee is responsible for reviewing the Society's Bylaws and Administrative Regulations and recommending changes to the Board as warranted.

 The CAMP Cross Reactor Committee is responsible for oversight and quality assurance of the CAMP database from both a physician and patient perspective.